dvingerh/fontshop-dl/README.md

 Python script to download Fontshop font files in `.woff` format.
 Supports Python 2.7 and 3.5.

-Because of the inner workings of Fontshop, some fonts will be unavailable to be downloaded.
+Because of the inner workings of Fontshop some fonts will be unavailable to be downloaded, specifically fonts that are not made web-compatible.

 There are [numerous websites](https://www.google.com/search?q=woff+to+ttf+converter&oq=woff+to+ttf+converter) that can convert `.woff` files to `.ttf` (or any other format you want).

 Downloads will be saved to `fontshop-dl/Font Name`.
 Directories are automatically created if they don't exist yet.